tesoph/MS1_Portfolio/README.md

         <img style="border:0;width:88px;height:31px"
             src="http://jigsaw.w3.org/css-validator/images/vcss"
             alt="Valid CSS!" /></a>

 * The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS.
 * The [W3c Markup Validation Service](https://validator.w3.org) was used to validate each page of html.
-* Chrome DevTools was used to test each page across all media query breakpoints to ensure responsive design.
+* Chrome DevTools was used to test each page across all media query breakpoints to ensure the responsive design works as expected.

 ### Navigation bar
 * The logo in the navigation bar is an anchor link which directs to index.html.
 Each item in the navigation menu has been manually tested on each page to ensure it points to the correct destination.